 Centaurus, the ninth largest constellation, is located in the southern sky and cannot be seen from locations north of latitude 25°N. It is one of the brightest and most recognizable southern constellations.
 Its brightest stars – Alpha and Beta Centauri – are the 3rd and 11th brightest stars in the sky.
 The stars are known as the Southern Pointers because they help observers find Crux and true south.

 Aquarius is relatively faint – its brightest star, Sadalsuud, a class G supergiant, has a visual magnitude of 2.87 – but can be spotted on a clear night near Pegasus and Pisces.
 Like other zodiac constellations, Aquarius lies on the ecliptic.
-It contains an asterism known as the Water Jar, from which the mythical Water Bearer pours water in a stream of stars that ends with Fomalhaut, the brightest star in the constellation Piscis Austrinus, the Southern Fish, and 18th brightest star in the sky.
+It contains an asterism known as the Water Jar, from which the mythical Water Bearer pours water in a line of stars that ends with Fomalhaut, the brightest star in the constellation Piscis Austrinus, the Southern Fish, and 18th brightest star in the sky.

 Ophiuchus and Leo, the 11th and 12th largest constellations, also lie on the ecliptic.
 Ophiuchus, the Serpent Bearer, borders Hercules on the northern end and Sagittarius and Scorpius on the southern.
 Its brightest star, Rasalhague, is a binary system with an apparent magnitude of 2.07.
 Ophiuchus divides the constellation Serpens into two parts – Serpens Caput and Serpens Cauda – representing the Serpent‘s head and tail.